 Crew, College, Recruiting and Scholarships

-There are more than 2000 athletic scholarships available to female rowers among the D1 universities in the U.S. The scholarship opportunities available to women have exploded due to Title IX.
+There are more than 2000 athletic scholarships available to female rowers among the D1, D2, D3 universities in the U.S. The scholarship opportunities available to women have exploded due to Title IX.
 For example, each of the Big Ten universities have the equivalent of 20 full-ride scholarships in rowing.
 Many of these universities fill their varsity women's eights with foreign-born rowers due to a tight supply of US born experienced rowers.
 Westerville Crew helps to fill that void with solid candidates with the training and strokework to compete at the college varsity level.
 For example, Jessica Leidecker, a WCrew graduate, went on to stroke the varsity eight at Clemson as a freshmen, and subsequently rowed for the US Under-23 National Team, medaling at the World Championships in two consecutive years.

 Can rowing aid a student in applying to an elite college?

 While there is less money available for men to row in college, many of our elite universities have well-funded rowing teams.
 That is no surprise considering that the first intercollegiate competition between two US universities was a challenge between Yale and Harvard's crews in 1852.
 To this day, rowing races remain the prime intercollegiate competition among the Ivies.
 Men from the Westerville Crew have been accepted to Ivies and other elite schools.
-In the fall of 2013 two WCrew alumni will be enrolled at Cornell and another at Princeton, as well as women attending Stanford and the US Naval Academy.
+Many WCrew alumni have been enrolled at schools such as Cornell, Harvard, Cal and Princeton, as well as women attending Stanford and the US Naval Academy.
 Each was recruited for their rowing and scholastic achievements.

 USRowing - College Recruiting Info

 A Partial list of Colleges where Westerville Crew Rowers attend or have recently graduated:

 Miami University (OH) (club)